FinchMF/pc_set_engine/README.md

 - Two main modes of operation:
   - General Monte Carlo: Random parameter exploration
   - Parameter Variation: Systematic study of specific parameter effects
+- Support for interval weighting configurations to influence generation
+- Analysis of correlations between interval weights and musical characteristics
 - Support for parallel processing to speed up large simulations
 - Statistical analysis of generated sequences
 - Export data to JSON and CSV for further analysis